 If you live in England, Wales or Northern Ireland you have the choice of whether to take the Childcare Grant/Childcare Allowance through your student funding package, or the WTC Childcare Element, but you can’t claim both.

 For Student Finance England you can get up to 85% of your childcare costs.
-The maximum you can get is:
+The maximum you can get for the 2018/19 academic year is:

 The amount you’ll get depends on: